InfraLore/make_for_devops/chapters/01-why_make.md

   about missing environment variables.
 Asked in Slack.
 - **Day 3**: Got pointed to a different wiki page with updated instructions.
   Those instructions referenced a script that didn't exist.
-- **Day 4**: Paired with senior engineer Marcus, who walked her through the "actual" process, which involved several undocumented steps.
+- **Day 4**: Paired with senior engineer Aubrey, who walked her through the "actual" process, which involved several undocumented steps.
-- **Day 5**: Successfully deployed with Marcus's help.
+- **Day 5**: Successfully deployed with Aubrey's help.
 Still not confident to do it alone.

 **Time to first independent deployment**: 3.5 weeks